Zerkath/finance-app/docs/steps/installing-testing.md

 # Preparing the project for testing

-Our frontend is written in typescript / javascript and the frontend components are created by svelte.
+Our frontend is written in TypeScript / JavaScript and the frontend components are created by svelte.
 The backend code is written in rust.

-Tauri-app does not ship with testing libraries, so we need to add them manually.
+Tauri-App does not ship with testing libraries, so we need to add them manually.
-The frontend is using Vite as the build and server tool and we can add Vitest to create tests for our frontend logic.
+The frontend is using Vite as the build and server tool, and we can add Vitest to create tests for our frontend logic.
 To test frontend components we will also need to add testing-library for svelte.

 Rust already supports testing out of the box with cargo test.